Why your dog needs a car seat

 One might think that the way to keep your pets safe in your car is restraining them using their leashes or collars, but this method is proven to be dangerous and can cause more injury than safety to your pets.
 Using these types of tethers can potentially choke your beloved pooches or injure their limbs in the event of a car crash or even with a sudden stop.

 To ensure their safety, it would be best to put them in a car seat where they are properly restrained while sitting comfortably behind or beside you.

 How do you choose the best car seat for your dogs?

 There are many car seats available on the market today, but in order to choose the best one for your pet, you must keep these general aspects in mind:

 Keeping your pet safe and secure during car rides should be one of your main priorities as a pet owner, so make sure that your car seat is equipped with standard belts and harnesses that can really keep your pooches restrained.
-You should also make sure that the car seat is fit for your type of car, so that you will not have to worry about it dislodging when you suddenly stop or encounter an accident.
+You should also make sure that the car seat is fit for your type of car so that you will not have to worry about it dislodging when you suddenly stop or are involved in an accident.